DC-Data/SnakeSolver/README.md

 * Forward checking:

-1)Find shortest Path between head and apple.
+1) Find shortest Path(Based on BFS) between head and apple.

-2)After the snake eats apple, Whether it can find its tail.
+2) After the snake eats apple, Whether it can find its tail.
 If yes, then return the path from 1); If no, continue.

-3)Let the snake move to its tail along the longest path.
+3) Let the snake move to its tail along the longest path (Adding steps into the shortest path to make it as longest as possible).

 * Mixed Strategy(Forward Checking&BFS):

-1)Find shortest Path between head and apple.
+1) Find shortest Path between head and apple.

-2)After the snake eats apple, Whether it can find its tail.
+2) After the snake eats apple, Whether it can find its tail.
 If yes, then return the path from 1); If no, continue.

-3)Let the snake move one step.
+3) Let the snake move one step (Choose one direction).
 After this move, the snake should find its tail and is farest from apple then the other three directions.

+# Future works

+* Almighty move:

+Automatically construct a path or combination of pathes which covers the whole area of the graph.

 ## References
 1. Al Sweigart.
 (2012).
 Wormy.
 Making Games with Python & Pygame.
 Retrieved from https://github.com/asweigart/making-games-with-python-and-pygame/blob/master/wormy/wormy.py